GOVTNZ/print-ready/README.md

      <link rel="stylesheet" href="/path/to/printready-site.css" media="print">
     ```

 ### Include printready-site.js as a JavaScript Module
 1. Use `printready-site.js` to implement the JavaScript modules from `printready-base.js`.
 The `type="module"` attribute allows you to export the PrintReady ES6 modules without blocking the page rendering process while they are being fetched and executed.

     ```html
     <script src="/path/to/printready-site.js" type="module"></script>

     ```

+**note:** Scripts with `type="module"` automatically behave as if they have the `defer` attribute, meaning they are deferred until after the HTML is fully parsed.

 ## CSS Integration Guide
 The CSS rules include explanatory comments and most rules do not need modification.
 However, you will need to: